omigami/omigami-core/README.rst

 -------------------------------------

 1. Install the package as usual with conda
-2. Check which version was installed and add major and minor version to `requirements/development/environment.frozen.yaml`
+2. Check which version was installed and add major and minor versions to `requirements/development/environment.frozen.yaml`
 3. Add the package with the most relaxed version restrictions possible to `requirements/development/environment.yaml`
-4. If package is required to run any of the spectra_matching Prefect flow, add the package to the correct text requirement file in the directory requirements/spectra_matching
+4. If the package is required to run any of the spectra_matching Prefect flows, add the package to the correct text requirement file in the directory requirements/spectra_matching

-E.g. if a package is required by ms2deepscore only and installed by conda, add it to `requirements/spectra_matching/ms2deepscore/requirements_conda.txt`
+E.g. if a package is required by ms2deepscore only and installed by conda, add it to `requirements/spectra_matching/ms2deepscore/conda.txt`

-Another example is, if a package is required by both ms2deepscore and spec2vec and installed by pip, add it to `requirements/spectra_matching/requirements_pip.txt`
+Another example is, if a package is required by both ms2deepscore and spec2vec and installed by pip, add it to `requirements/spectra_matching/pip.txt`

 Special steps for M1 Users
 -------------------------------------